 It’s Int’l Bloggers Club time again!!
 Yay!!
 I’m excited about this month because we’re taking our projects outside in that hot summer sun!
 There’s something about summer that’s rejuvenating, even though it’s hot, it’s also such a lively time isn’t it?
+In this post I’ll be sharing How to Repurpose a Glass Shade into a Planter.

 We’re here as a group of friends from around the world to show you what summer projects we’ve come up with this month.
 Last month we focused our attention onto furniture, and the month before we took you all shopping.
 I hope you enjoy this month’s summer themed projects.